Violinist, Writer, Social entrepreneur

 At home in Japan, Sumire co-founded an educational program “Summer in JAPAN” in 2012.
 She invites her Harvard College peers to her hometown and for two weeks every summer, and organizes intensive workshops for around sixty Japanese students aged 6-20.
 The concert series “Summer in JAPAN Classical Concert – Sumire Hirotsuru and her Harvard friends” has sold tickets to as many as a thousand attendees by 2017, collaborating with many musicians from Harvard, Stanford, Juilliard and local professionals.

-She graduated from Harvard University in 2016, where she studied Music and Global Health and Health Policy.
-For her senior thesis, she performed a first recital in the history of the Department of Music, receiving summa cum laude on her thesis.
+Sumire graduated from Harvard University in 2016, where she studied Music and Global Health and Health Policy.
+For her senior thesis, she performed a first recital in the history of the Department of Music.
 She has served as the president of Brattle Street Chamber Players and Harvard Early Music Society, a co-producer of student opera productions, and the co-concertmaster of Harvard Radcliffe Orchestra.
 When she was at the college, she started writing for her regular column on Nikkei, the largest business newspaper in Japan.

 Sumire started her violin studies at the age of three.
 She has studied violin under Akiko Tatsumi, Eduard Schmieder, and Zakhar Bron.
-She is currently pursuing the Master of Music under Masao Kawasaki at The Juilliard School, where she has served as the Principal Second of the Juilliard Orchestra and a member of the New Juilliard Ensemble.
-As a founder of The Ansonia Quartet, she has raised $10,000 in nine days on a crowdfunding website, and carried out a Japan tour during the Summer 2017.
-The quartet has been selected to join the Honors Chamber Music Program 2017/18 Season at Juilliard.
+She is currently pursuing the Master of Music under Masao Kawasaki at The Juilliard School, where she has served as a Concertmaster and Principal Second of the Juilliard Orchestra.
+As a founder of The Ansonia Quartet, she has raised $10,000 in 9 days on a crowdfunding website, and carried out a first international tour to Japan during the Summer 2017.
+The quartet has performed in 3 countries and 6 cities, and has been selected to join the Honors Chamber Music Program and Gluck Community Service Fellowship for 2017/18 Season at Juilliard.